Meteora: Monastery of the Holy Trinity

 The Monastery of the Holy Trinity is believed to have been built in the 14th and 15th century.
 Even prior to this, ancient Greeks established hermitages at the base of the rock cliffs.
 In the 14th century, John Uroš moved to the Meteora and endowed and built monasteries on top of the rock cliffs.
 He offered the sanctuaries as a safe haven during times of political upheaval.
-In 1438, Dometius was said to be the first monk at the site of Holy Trinity.
+The monk Dometius was said to be the founder of the monastery, arriving at the site of Holy Trinity in 1438.
 The actual monastery is believed to have been built between 1475 and 1476.
 Some do say that the exact construction date of the monastery like many of the other monasteries is unknown.
 By the end of the 16th century this was one of the last six monasteries still atop the Meteora.

 Monastery of St. Stephen

 The Monastery of St. Stephen is located on a plateau-like structure.
 The original monastery was believed to have been built in the 14th century, however, a new katholikon was built in 1798 making it the newest of all the meteorite structures.
 The monastery is made up of many buildings including new katholikon, the "hestia" (kitchen), an old refectory that has since become a museum, and an assortment of rooms with different purposes.
 These include workrooms for paintings, embroidery, incense-making, and needlework.
 The church's interior was decorated with frescoes on the inside for a short period after 1545.
-However, During the World Wars, the monasteries were bombed heavily and ransacked in the belief that the monks were holding refugees.
+However, during the World wars, the monasteries were bombed heavily and ransacked in the belief that the monks were holding refugees.
 As of 2015, the Monastery of St. Stephen is home to 28 nuns after its conversion to a nunnery in 1961.